MrShwhale/lotus/README.md

 LOTUS seeks to help solve that issue.
 By having a more personalized, less popularity-influenced system of getting recommendations, users should be able to find articles they like more.
 It should also help get articles with fewer votes due to their niche target audience be fully appreciated.

-And if it doesn't end up working for people, at least it was fun to make (and gave me some cool articles to read).

 ## How does it work?
 The recommendations come from a collaborative filtering system.
 Since who voted on each page is publicly available, by looking at this info across every article, similar users can be found.
 Since similar users like similar things by definition, it is then as simple as find pages which the most similar users liked but the current user has not read.
 These are the recommendations.